pylp/pylp/docs/getting-started.md

 ```sh
 python3 --version
 ```
-In some cases Python3 is just named `python` so you have to run:
+In some cases Python 3 is just named `python` so you have to run:
 ```sh
 python --version
 ```